TomFranse/inventhor/documentation/architecture.md

 - Material UI for consistent and responsive UI components
 - Vite for fast development experience and optimized builds
 - ESLint and Prettier for code quality and formatting

+## Styling
+The application uses Material UI for styling, which is based on Emotion (CSS-in-JS).
+The theme is customizable in the `src/theme` directory.

+## Best Practices
+- Follow the Google TypeScript Style Guide
+- Use functional components with hooks
+- Keep components small and focused on a single responsibility
+- Use TypeScript interfaces for props and state
+- Use ESLint and Prettier for code quality

 ## Architectural Patterns